Method Man: 2001–2004: The W, Iron Flag, and Tical 0: The Prequel

+In 2004, Method Man released his third solo album Tical 0: The Prequel, which featured the hit party single "What's Happenin'" with Busta Rhymes and included guest appearances of pop-rap stars like Missy Elliott and P. Diddy.
+The album sold well and was certified gold record by the RIAA but did not see the platinum success of his previous solo releases.

 P. Diddy was one of the executive producers for the album, although Meth later voiced his displeasure with the final product.
 "On the third LP, it was suggested (by Def Jam) to bring in Harve Pierre and P. Diddy.
 Who am I to argue?
 Puff knows how to sell some records.
 But that wasn't the direction to go in, and I know that."

 2006–2007: 4:21...
 The Day After

-Method Man's fourth album, entitled 4:21: The Day After was released in August 2006 with a star lineup of producers featuring Havoc, Erick Sermon, Scott Storch, Allah Mathematics, Mr. Porter, and, most importantly to Meth, RZA.
+Method Man's fourth album, entitled 4:21: The Day After was released in August 2006 with a star lineup of producers featuring Havoc, Erick Sermon, Scott Storch, Allah Mathematics, Mr. Porter, and fellow Wu-Tang Clan member, RZA.
 This time around, a more focused Method Man went back to his hip hop roots and both hip hop fans and the media took notice.
 He did an interview on the ItsHipHop.Tv.
 Despite this being one of Meth's strongest solo efforts to date, the album failed to do well commercially due to it having no single or video, which Method Man has held discontent towards his own label for.
 However, he toured strongly all over the world to promote the album, and appeared onstage with fellow Wu-Tang member Inspectah Deck, as well as New York up and comers Saigon, and Gat Murdah.
-Meth contributed various reasons for the problems between him and his label, Def Jam.
+Meth cited various reasons for the problems between him and his label, Def Jam.
 While he puts most of the blame on personal agendas in the Def Jam offices, Meth did take some blame, himself, for giving in to his record label.

 In early May 2007, Method Man's camp leaked the street single "New York New York" which became a popular track on the internet.